Working with First Nation Artists and Communities

 The first Milpirri performance was created in Lajamanu.
 This life-changing community dance event was the beginning of a revisioning of the way that both Western and Warlpiri values could work together.
 Based on the ideas held in the Ngapa Dreaming this celebratory community development project united a community and continued as a biannual over the next two decades.

-First Nation Artists in Tracks Works
+First Nations Artists in Tracks Works

 1992